Tori871/Tori871/README.md

    Contact

-   You can reach me via LinkedIn
+   You can reach me via LinkedIn & Email